 Physicians say Reed was darn lucky.

-"It can irritate your lungs, what we call pneumonitis, you can get phenomena from it.
-Probably the most concerning thing is the numo thorax, which is a fancy word for the collapsing of the lung," said Dr. Jonathon Kerns from Botsford Hospital.
+"It can irritate your lungs, what we call pneumonitis, you can get pneumonia from it.
+Probably the most concerning thing is the pneumothorax, which is a fancy word for the collapsing of the lung," said Dr. Jonathon Kerns from Botsford Hospital.